filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

 ## Rationale

-The design aimed to minimize changes with respect to the status quo (in particular, we respect the fact that  `ReplicaID` is a unique identifier in the entire Fileocin system) and to provide future programmability.
+The design aims to
+* Minimize changes with respect to the status quo, particularly maintaining 'ReplicaID' as a unique identifier within the entire Filecoin ecosystem;
+* Provide future programmability.
 In particular, as regards the access control feature we decide to implement it using a proxy contract (instead of implementing it directly in the actor) in order to have the possibility of the final users (ie, SaaS providers) to personalize it.

 ## Backwards Compatibility